Water: Chlorine & Chlorinated Hydrocarbons

 Section 304(m) of the Clean Water Act requires EPA to publish a schedule every two years for annually reviewing and possibly revising effluent guidelines that have been promulgated as required by Section 304(b).

-During the 2003 annual review (PDF) (45 pp, 347K), EPA selected the OCPSF Point Source Category for a more detailed review.
+During the 2003 annual review (PDF) (45 pp, 347K), EPA selected the Organic Chemicals, Plastics and Synthetic Fibers (OCPSF) category (40 CFR Part 414) for a more detailed review.
 This category ranked highest in reported pollutant discharges among all industrial point source categories.
 Dioxins were among the primary pollutants responsible for the high pollutant discharge levels.
-Additional information on dioxins can be found at EPA's National Center for Environmental Assessment.
+Additional information on dioxins.

 Which effluent guidelines cover chlorinated hydrocarbon manufacturing discharges?

-- Organic Chemicals, Plastics, and Synthetic Fibers (OCPSF) Point Source Category (40 CFR Part 414)
+- Organic Chemicals, Plastics, and Synthetic Fibers Category (40 CFR Part 414)

-- Pharmaceutical manufacturing Point Source Category (40 CFR Part 439)
+- Pharmaceutical Manufacturing Category (40 CFR Part 439)

 Which effluent guidelines cover chlorine manufacturing discharges?

-- Inorganic Chemicals Manufacturing (Inorganics) Point Source Category (40 CFR Part 415) covers the manufacture of chlorine via the chlor-alkali manufacturing process.
+- Inorganic Chemicals Manufacturing Category (40 CFR Part 415) covers the manufacture of chlorine via the chlor-alkali manufacturing process.

-- Chlorine production as a by-product of other manufacturing processes such as magnesium production are also being considered though they are not included in 40 CFR Part 415.
+- Chlorine production as a by-product of other manufacturing processes, such as magnesium production, were also considered in the CCH rulemaking, although they are not included in Part 415.